Why should we run Alaska trails?

 A private and spacious passenger wagon will transport you back and forth from lodging to trailhead each day; with plenty of amenities on board for pre- and post-run.

 Where will we stay?

-Occasionally, bathrooms may be shared, but trip fee is based on single occupancy (a private room).
+Occasionally, bathrooms may be shared, but single occupancy rate guarantees a private room.

 What will we eat?

 Breakfast we keep simple, by offering heavy continental at our current lodge.
 Lunch is literally on the run; we carry an assortment of fuel for your fun.
 Dinners are iconic cafes and pubs; places locals go for the best in Alaskan and other cuisines.
 The occasional meal may be catered in; anything from Japanese hot pot to reindeer to salads.

 Much depends on our location at the time and proximity to local amenities.
 Occasionally we’ve been known to fire up a ‘Q and throw as much fresh salmon and AK-grown veggies on as will fit.